Pricing your solution portfolio: Part 1 - How Pricing Changes Over Time

 The first thing to do with your portfolio is to map where each product sits in the technology lifecycle.
 Then identify what is happening in the market that could tip the product into the next phase.

-In part two we will look at how goals can differ for each part of a portfolio.
-This will depend in part on the phase the product is in.
+In part two, we will examine how goals can differ for each part of a portfolio.
+This will depend, in part, on the product's phase.